Generic Name: magnesium sulfate (mag-NEE-zee-um SUL-fate)

 - Tell your doctor or dentist that you take magnesium sulfate before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: Magnesium sulfate may cause low calcium levels and bone problems (eg, weak bones, bone fractures) in the fetus if you take it for longer than 5 to 7 days while you are pregnant.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using magnesium sulfate while you are pregnant.
-It is not known if magnesium sulfate is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use magnesium sulfate, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of magnesium sulfate: